 Emotion Coaching

-In practice, this looks like: a child is frustrated because they have lost their pencil.
+In practise, this looks like: a child is frustrated because they have lost their pencil.
 Instead of telling them to "calm down" or ignoring the emotion, you might say: "I can see you're really frustrated.
 You can't find your pencil and you need it for your work.
 That makes sense that you're upset.
 Your feelings matter to me.
 But I need you to use words, not hitting the table.
 Let's problem-solve this together.
 Where do you think your pencil might be?"

 This approach takes perhaps one minute but teaches the child that their emotions are valid, helps them develop language for feelings, models how to stay calm yourself, and solves the problem collaboratively.
 Over time, children internalise this framework and begin to coach themselves.